Advisory Board (in alphabetical order)

 Dr. Jorge Heine is Research Professor at the Frederick S. Pardee School of Global Studies, Boston University (USA) and a Wilson Center Global Fellow (USA).
 He was previously Chilean ambassador to China (2014-2017), to India (2003-2007), and to South Africa (1994-1999) as well as a Cabinet minister in the Chilean Government.
 A past vice-president of the International Political Science Association (IPSA), he was the CIGI Professor of Global Governance at Wilfrid Laurier University (2007-2017) and has held visiting appointments at the Universities of Konstanz, Oxford, Paris, and Tsinghua.
 He has published fifteen books, including The Oxford Handbook of Modern Diplomacy.

-Mr. Jason Lo is Vice President, Commercial Excellence & Strategy at Honeywell Ltd. (China).
-He has held a number of regional leadership roles since joining Honeywell in 2005 including Senior Director, Commercial Excellence & Strategy, Head of Strategy, China, and Director, Strategic Marketing.
-In 2016, he was honored with Honeywell’s Premier Achievement Award, one of eight recipients in the entire company.
-He holds a master’s degree in Electrical Engineering and a bachelor’s degree in computer engineering, both from the University of Waterloo in Canada, and is a Certified Energy Manager (CEM) and member of the Association of Energy Engineers (AEE).
+Mr. Jason Lo is Vice President of Strategy, Business Development, Government Affairs, and Regulatory Affairs at Thermo Fisher (China).
+He previously was Vice President and Chief Commercial Officer for Honeywell’s Performance Materials & Technologies (PMT) business for Asia.
+At Honeywell, Jason held a number of leadership roles including Head of Strategy for China, General Manager for the building energy efficiency business, and Director of Strategic & Marketing.
+In 2016, he was honored with Honeywell’s Premier Achievement Award, one of eight recipients across the entire company.
+Jason holds a master’s degree in Electrical Engineering and a bachelor’s degree in Computer Engineering, both from the University of Waterloo in Canada.
+Jason was a Certified Energy Manager (CEM) and member of the Association of Energy Engineers (AEE).

 Dr. Sean Randolph is Senior Director, Bay Area Council Economic Institute and a member of the State of California’s Public Infrastructure Advisory Commission.
 He previously was President and CEO of the Bay Area Council Economic Institute; Director of International Trade for the State of California; Managing Director of the RSR Pacific Group; and International Director General of the Pacific Basin Economic Council.
 He also has extensive experience working for the US Department of State in various capacities.
 Dr. Randolph obtained his Ph.D. from the Fletcher School of Law and Diplomacy and has a JD from the Georgetown University Law Center.